Norfolk Southern says cost of fiery Ohio derailment doubles to $803 million as cleanup continues - The Boston Globe

 The derailment near the Ohio-Pennsylvania border prompted a national reckoning on railroad safety after thousands of people had to evacuate when officials decided to blow open several tank cars filled with vinyl chloride because they believed they might explode.
 The resulting fire sent a towering plume of black smoke over the town three days after the derailment that spilled several other hazardous chemicals when the tank cars carrying them ruptured.

+CEO Alan Shaw said he’s “proud of the way our team rose to the challenge” after the derailment, and the railroad will continue to help the community around East Palestine recover while also improving general working conditions on the railroad to address employees’ quality of life concerns.

+“We are delivering on our commitment to recover service quickly,” Shaw said.
+“We’re delivering on our commitment to make a safe railroad even safer.
+We’re delivering on our commitment to address quality of life issues for our hard working craft railroaders.
+And we continue to deliver on our commitment to make things right for the people of East Palestine and the surrounding communities.”

-The additional charges related to the derailment, combined with a 6% drop in the number of shipments the railroad delivered, more than halved the Atlanta-based company's profit to $356 million, or $1.56 per share.
-That's down from $819 million, or $3.45 per share, a year ago.
+The additional charges related to the derailment, combined with a 6 percent drop in the number of shipments the railroad delivered, more than halved the Atlanta-based company’s profit to $356 million, or $1.56 per share.
+That’s down from $819 million, or $3.45 per share, a year ago.

 Without the derailment costs, NS says it would have earned $2.95 per share in the quarter, still well below Wall Street expectations.
 The analysts surveyed by FactSet Research generally expected Norfolk Southern to report earnings per share of $3.11.